 Dahlias are shipped as tubers.
 The tubers are grown, harvested, and then stored before being shipped in time for the growing season.

-If you don’t have the opportunity to plant dahlia tubers immediately, keep them stored in their original bag in a dark, cool place until you can.
+If you don’t have the opportunity to plant dahlia tubers immediately, keep them stored in their original bag in a dark, cool place until the growing conditions are right for planting.

 Dahlia tubers should be kept around 40-45 degrees, ensuring they stay dry and have good air circulation.